In addition to containing the required stackbit.yaml file, a theme must conform to the following requirements.

 Now let's look at how this would impact our content, given a simple markdown file with a media file defined in the front matter and another in the body:

 --- title: About logo_image: images/logo.png --- About page ![Demo Image](images/demo.jpg)

-When site with this page uploaded to API-based CMS, the images are uploaded first.
-Then all image references are replaced with their absolute URLs.
-Only then, page and data files are uploaded.
+When this page is uploaded to an API-based CMS, the images will be uploaded first.
+Then all image references within the content are replaced with their absolute URLs from the CMS as below: